-One my absolute favourite gardeners is joining us again today for tea time.
-Kristin Crouch, creator of the blog, That Bloomin’ Garden.
+One my absolute favorite gardeners, Kristin Crouch, creator of the blog That Bloomin’ Garden, is joining us again today for tea time.
 Kristin is a writer, speaker, volunteer Master Gardener, and a children’s community garden mentor.
 Oh, and that’s when she’s not growing 500 tomatoes in her greenhouse!

 We removed our plant from its pot and placed it in the teacup.
-Its important at this point to make sure the level of the plant is just right.
+It is important at this point to make sure the level of the plant is just right.
 You may have to remove a bit of root material from the bottom of the plant to make it fit.
-This will not hurt the plant but encourage new roots to grow.
+This will not hurt the plant, but encourage new roots to grow.